El Barco de Vapor: White Series

 The white series is designed for children from 4-6 years old, who are beginning to read.
 These books contain short lines of text, with large typography, adapted vocabulary and a strong presence of color illustrations, which help to understand the text and favor the aesthetic education of the reader.
 The novels of the white series usually occupy between 32 and 70 pages.

 Blue Series

 The blue series is aimed at children who already know how to read (from 7 years).
 These books are short, have large print and color illustrations, which help to understand the text.
 The texts of the blue series usually occupy between 64 and 90 pages.

 Orange Series

-The yellow series of El Barco de Vapor is designed for children from 9 years old or older who dare with longer texts.
+The orange series of El Barco de Vapor is designed for children from 9 years old or older who dare with longer texts.
 They are novels with an extension that can exceed 200 pages.
 The illustrations are in black and white and are staggered throughout the text.